-Several entities shall have ownership and maintenance duties of common space within the Project.
-The GHAD will assume monitoring and maintenance responsibilities for the following site facilities and activities ("GHAD Activities"):
+Several entities shall have ownership and maintenance duties of common space within the Annexation Area.
+The GHAD will assume monitoring and maintenance responsibilities for the site facilities and activities ("GHAD Activities") noted below and as described in Table 10.0.

-- General maintenance of the surface drainage improvements within the GHAD Annexation Area with the exception of the water quality/flow control basin.
-The GHAD is responsible for general monitoring, maintenance, and repair of the concrete-lined drainage ditches, storm drain inlets and outlets in open space, subdrain outlets, and risers. - Monitoring and maintenance of measurement devices, such as piezometers, inclinometers, and tiltmeters, if any. - Maintenance of existing property line/boundary fencing on Parcels L and M. - Debris benches and or catchment structures.

-- Storm drain inlets, outfalls and pipelines within Parcels L and M. - Maintenance including trails within Parcels L and M. - Slopes. - Vegetation control for fire suppression on Parcels L and M.
+- The GHAD is responsible for general monitoring, maintenance, and repair of the concrete-lined drainage ditches, subdrain outlets, and risers within the Annexation Area. - Monitoring and maintenance of measurement devices, such as piezometers, inclinometers, and tiltmeters, if any within the Annexation Area. - Maintenance of existing property line/boundary fencing on Parcel "B" in Tract 8502 and Parcels "C" and "E" in Tract 8614. - Debris benches and or catchment structures within the Annexation Area. - Storm drain inlets, outfalls, and pipelines within Parcel "B" in Tract 8502 and Parcels "C" and "E" in Tract 8614. - Slopes within the Annexation Area. - Vegetation control for fire suppression on Parcel "B" in Tract 8502 and Parcels "C" and "E" in Tract 8614.